-If your hearing provider believes your hearing needs are exceptional and cannot be met by the HSP they can submit a request to us for assistance.
+If your hearing provider believes your hearing needs are exceptional and cannot be met by the HSP they can email Health.Approval [at] dva.gov.au with the request and any supporting documentation to us for assistance.

 Your hearing device can be combined with an assistive listening device (ALD). when combined they can:

 - increase the distance of your hearing device

 Your hearing provider will work with you to assess suitable ALDs.
 These can be used alone or in combination with a hearing device.

 - microphone/FM listening systems

 - doorbells with signal lights

 - smoke alarm packages for the hearing impaired

 - wireless streaming devices to transmit sound from multiple devices to a hearing aid

 - some telephone accessories supplied through your telecommunications provider